ps1899/YouTube-Transcript-Summarizer/README.md

     This will start a local server at ```http://127.0.0.1:5000/```.
 You may see a couple of warnings but it's all good and you may ignore it!
   - Load the extension into Google Chrome:
     - Open Google Chrome and go to ```chrome://extensions/```.
-    - Enable the "Developer mode" toggle in the top right corner.
+    - Enable the ```Developer mode``` toggle in the top right corner.
-    - Click on "Load unpacked" and select the directory where you cloned this repository.
+    - Click on ```Load unpacked``` and select the directory where you cloned this repository.
-  - You should now see the extension in the Chrome toolbar.
-Navigate to a YouTube video, click the extension icon, and click "Summarize" to see the summary of the video transcript.
+  - You should now see the extension loaded in the Chrome toolbar.
+Navigate to any YouTube video, click on the extension icon, and click "Summarize" to see the summary of the video   transcript.
   - All Done..!!